zeyuyang8/epathologist/README.md

 ## Introduction

-E-Pathologist is a python toolkit for digital pathology image analysis.
+E-Pathologist is a python toolbox for digital pathology image analysis.

 ## Installation